For details please call or send a message. Last update June 6, 2019

 The NF-1 is just a simple noise gate that cuts off the signal once the level falls below the threshold set.
 Basically it is a reversed SG-1 and can be modded to work like a (much more valuable) Slow Gear.
 This particular sample is in exc.- condition and comes with original box and manual.
 And it is the most sought after first version with transparency switch and silver screw.

-For sale is this 1974 Colorsound Octivider octave pedal.
-This example is in very nice all original condition, except for an additional power socket - so you can run it off any Boss style power supply.
-It works perfectly well and sounds fantastic.
+1976 Colorsound (Jumbo) Overdriver.
+This example is in very nice all original condition, except for an additional power socket - so you can run it off a power supply, battery snap still present and working though.
+This beast is loud and sounds fantastic.
 Famously used by Jeff Beck, Marc Bolan and others.
 No battery included.

 Up for sale is a very rare Electro-Harmonix Bad Stone Phase Shifter v1 from 1975, the first year of production.
 This is the coveted 18 Volt version (2x9 V block) with the Color switch.
 It is in incredibly beautiful exterior shape and internally all original (the two battery terminals might not be original), however it is not working properly.
 Dry signal is there, switched to effect (wet) there is a slight volume drop.
 Wet signal can be altered with the blend knob but it sounds more like a tone control.
 When you turn the internal trim pots, you can hear clearly all kinds of phase shifting, but only when you turn the pots manually.
 Seems that the LFO does not sweep automatically.
 This might be an easy fix (or maybe not), but since I am not an expert in electronics, I am unable to fix it myself.
 For more details see the photos, pics form part of the description.
 No batteries included!